Vikram Chandra (journalist)

 Vikram Chandra (born 7 January 1967) is an Indian journalist, who founded Editorji Technologies, a multilingual video news platform.
-Chandra set up editorji in October 2018, positioning it as a disruptive offering in the digital news space.
+Chandra setup Editorji in October 2018, positioning it as a disruptive offering in the digital news space.

 While HT Media and Bharti Airtel were among the early investors in editorji, in July 2020, the RP-Sanjiv Goenka (RPSG) Group acquired 51 percent stake.

-At editorji, Chandra hosts some of its flagship programmes, including The News Guru, a weekly show that offers in-depth analysis on the big newsmakers.
+At editorji, Chandra hosts some of its flagship programmes, including The India Story, a weekly show that offers in-depth analysis on the big newsmakers from India.
 The 2021 Assembly Elections and the Covid-19 pandemic are some of the top stories that have been covered.

-Biz Buzz, which Chandra co-anchors with Fortune India Editor Sourav Majumdar, is a fortnightly show that focuses on the big business stories.